 If you go through an assessment process and still feel uncertain about an RFP, consider revisiting the opportunity with your team.
 Be honest about your hesitation—there’s no shame in backing out gracefully.

 Letting your prospect down gently builds trust and can help you establish the foundation for a future relationship.
 It’s important to remember that writing an RFP response isn’t just a big lift for you—it’s also a big lift for the folks reviewing the RFP.
-Try and do your part to make their job easier.
+Try and do your part to make their job easier, by letting them know your company doesn’t have the right solution through a no-bid letter.

-You can let them know your company doesn’t have the right solution by submitting a no-bid letter.
-No-bid letters have the advantage of helping you maintain your relationship with the customer—while also providing candid feedback about why this RFP doesn’t suit your business.
+A no-bid letter helps you maintain your relationship with the customer—while also providing candid feedback about why this RFP doesn’t suit your business.

-For more strategies to improve your process from beginning to end, sign up for RFP Academy (it’s fun—and free).
+For more strategies to improve your process from beginning to end, try Loopio’s free RFP Academy.

 Get Loopio Updates.